 Category Description FY24 - FY25 Weight 1 Students identified as English learners and enrolled in schools in the U.S. for 180 days or less.
 0.2104 2 Students identified as English learners and enrolled in schools in the U.S. for more than 180 days until the student achieves a proficient score on the spring administration of the state's English language proficiency assessments.
-0.1577 Students who achieved the proficient score on the spring administration of the state's English 0.1053
+0.1577 3 Students who achieved the proficient score on the spring administration of the state's English language proficiency assessments (for two years after they initially earned the proficient score).
+0.1053